 - Be selective.
 You will likely be unable to attend every meeting to which you are invited.
 Your time is valuable.
-Invest in activities more likely to lead to concrete action. - Before agreeing to attend a meeting, ask yourself: - Is the meeting likely to result in meaningful first contact opportunities?

-• Are you the right person to attend this meeting?
+Invest in activities more likely to lead to concrete action. - Before agreeing to attend a meeting, ask yourself: - Is the meeting likely to result in meaningful first contact opportunities? - If you have been asked to speak or present at a meeting, will the time allotted allow you to sufficiently discuss the problem and present solutions? - Are you the right person to attend this meeting?
 Or do you have a partner that may be better positioned to reach this community?